 Powering Custom Reporting with the Traffic Analytics API

 Semrush Traffic Analytics data allows you to create a large variety of reports.
 You can use the API in countless ways with the ease of opening a Google spreadsheet.
+You’ll gain the benefit of up to date traffic trends and metrics in order to tailor your strategy to current conditions.

 This is where Traffic Analytics API comes to the rescue.
 With that list of domains in spreadsheets, you can pull the API data on each of them and receive regular updates on real-time traffic trends and engagement metrics in order to be smart about your media-buying strategy.